Lunar Gateway: Orbit and operations

-One of the advantages of an NRHO is the minimal amount of communications blackout with the Earth.

 Gateway will be the first modular space station to be both human-rated, and autonomously operating most of the time in its early years, as well as being the first deep-space station, far from low Earth orbit.
 This will be enabled by more sophisticated executive control software than on any prior space station, which will monitor and control all systems.
 The high-level architecture is provided by the Robotics and Intelligence for Human Spaceflight lab at NASA and implemented at NASA facilities.
 The Gateway could conceivably also support in-situ resource utilization (ISRU) development and testing from lunar and asteroid sources, and would offer the opportunity for a gradual buildup of capabilities for more complex missions over time.

 Structure

-For supporting the first crewed mission to the station (Artemis 3) planned for 2025, the Gateway will be a minimalistic mini-space station composed of only two modules: the Power and Propulsion Element (PPE) and the Habitation and Logistics Outpost (HALO).
-Both PPE and HALO will be assembled on Earth and launched together on a Falcon Heavy in November 2024, and they are expected to reach lunar orbit after nine to ten months.

-The I-Hab module, a contribution from ESA and JAXA, is to be launched on the SLS Block 1B as a co-manifested payload on the Artemis 4 crewed Orion mission.
+For supporting the first crewed mission to the station (Artemis IV) planned for 2028, the Gateway will begin as a minimal space station composed of only two modules: the Power and Propulsion Element (PPE) and the Habitation and Logistics Outpost (HALO).
+Both PPE and HALO will be assembled on Earth and launched together on a Falcon Heavy rocket in 2027.
+They are expected to reach lunar orbit after nine to ten months.
+The I-Hab module, a contribution from ESA and JAXA, is to be launched on the SLS Block 1B as a co-manifested payload on the Artemis IV crewed Orion mission.
 All modules will be connected using the International Docking System Standard.